Frequently Asked Questions

 Do small dogs and big dogs all intergrate together at daycare?

-Yes.
-We do not group dogs together based on size alone, but rather group by age, personalites, and energy levels.
-However, safety is a top priority, and if a little dog has a big dog personality, but we feel it is unsafe to group them with the larger dogs, then we will make a size appropiate play group.
+However, safety is a top priority, the odds of a 3lb dog playing in a group with many dogs over thier weight class is slim - and if a little dog has a big dog personality, but we feel it is unsafe to group them with the larger dogs, then we will make a size appropiate play group.

 What are some key points when dog training?

-Keep it short - anything longer than _ can cause frustration and lead to
+Keep it short - anything longer than 5-10mins for a puppy and 10-15min for an adult dog can cause frustration and lead to blow offs and lack of interest.

 Reward!
 Reward!
 Reward! - if you didn't get paid for doing your job, would you still continue to go to work?